Areso/1255-burgomaster/README.md

 		It heavily uses JS technologies as HTML5.Canvas, EcmaScript5 localStorage, <span style="color:red"><font color="red">JSON.parse()</font></span>, and so on.
 So it requires a somewhat modern browser, with ES5/ES6 standarts support.<br>
 		<br>
 		<h2>Minimum System Requirements</h2>
 		Browsers:<br>
-		Internet Explorer 10, Internet Explorer Mobile 10 - some functions may not work<br>
-		Mozilla Firefox 20 or newer, Firefox Android All<br>
-		Google Chrome 20 or newer, Chrome Android All<br>
-		Safari 5, iOS Safari 5<br>
-		Opera 12, Opera Mobile 12 - some functions may not work<br>
-		Blackberry Browser 7 - some functions may not work<br>
-		*Please note, Opera Mini is NOT SUPPORTED!<br>
-		Data about Browser support provided by <a href="https://caniuse.com/">https://caniuse.com/</a> service<br>
+                Any modern browser, but the game tested only on Firefox and Google Chrome<br>
 		<br>
-		512MB RAM<br>
+		1024MB RAM<br>
-		600MHz 1 Core CPU<br>
+		800MHz 1 Core CPU<br>
-		1MB of data plan to download the game itself, analytics, and chat.
+		5MB of data plan to download the game itself, analytics, and chat.
 		And some traffic will be used with in-game chat and usage statistics, though the game will work perfectly even if a connection is lost after the download is complete.
 		You also may download the game, to run it in offline (check options offline game).<br>
 		<br>